+Table 6-6 (Continued)

-Table 6-6 (Continued)Selection of Current and Future Groundwater Exposure Pathways for the Human Health Risk Assessment for Area 1
+Selection of Current and Future Groundwater Exposure Pathways for the

+Human Health Risk Assessment for Area 1

-Scenario Time- frame Medium Exposure Medium Exposure Point Receptor Population Receptor Age Exposure Route On Site/ Off Base Type of Analysis Rationale for Selection or Exclusion of Exposure Pathway Future Overburden Groundwater Overburden Groundwater Groundwater Potable Use, Direct Contact, and Indirect Exposure Industrial Worker Adult Dermal Ingestion Inhalation On Site Quant Potable : Potable water used by on-site workers is currently supplied by the Town of Glenville from the lower water-bearing unit.
+Scenario Time- frame Medium Exposure Medium Exposure Point Receptor Population Receptor Age Exposure Route On Site/ Off Base Type of Analysis Rationale for Selection or Exclusion of Exposure Pathway Future Potable Use, Direct Contact, and Indirect Exposure Industrial Worker Adult Dermal Ingestion Inhalation On Site Quant Potable : Potable water used by on-site workers is currently supplied by the Town of Glenville from the lower water-bearing unit.
 Although it is anticipated that on-site workers will continue to obtain potable water from the Town of Glenville, a future on-site worker could be exposed to site-related contaminants if groundwater from the upper water-bearing unit is used for potable purposes.
-Direct Contact: Future on-site industrial workers are not expected to come into direct contact with groundwater via non-potable use.
-Industrial Worker Adult Inhalation On Site Quant Construction Worker Adult Dermal Ingestion Inhalation On Site None Direct Contact : Because the depth of the upper water-bearing unit is relatively shallow, future construction workers could contact groundwater during excavation activities.
+Direct Contact : Future on-site industrial workers are not expected to come into direct contact with groundwater via non-potable use.
+Industrial Worker Adult Inhalation On Site Quant Indirect Exposure: Future on-site industrial workers may be exposed to VOCs that migrate from groundwater through the soil column and building foundations to indoor air.
+Construction Worker Adult Dermal Ingestion Inhalation On Site None Direct Contact : Because the depth of the upper water-bearing unit is relatively shallow, future construction workers could contact groundwater during excavation activities.
 Plant and Animal Tissue Fruits, Vegetables and Resident Adult Child Ingestion Off Base None It is assumed that groundwater in the upper water- bearing unit will not be used for agricultural purposes in the future by off-Base residents.
 Livestock Industrial Worker Adult Ingestion On Site None There are currently no agricultural activities occurring on-site and it is not anticipated that agricultural activities will occur on-site in the future.

-Current Exposure Pathways for Area 1
+Cu irrent Exposure Pathways for Area 1

 Receptor Medium Exposure Pathway

 Ingestion

 Surface Soil Dermal Contact

-On-Site Industrial Worker at Area 1 Inhalation of Fugitive Dust (ambient air)
+On-Site Industrial Worker at Area 1 Surface Soli Inhalation of Fugitive Dust (ambient air)

 Surface and Subsurface Soil Inhalation of VOCs (ambient air)

-Fi uture Exposure Pathways for Area 1 1
+F uture Exposure Pathways for Area 1 1

 Receptor Medium Exposure Pathway

 Ingestion

 Groundwater (Potable Use) Dermal Contact

-Ground water (Fotable Use) Inhalation of VOCs (while showering)
+Inhalation of VOCs (while showering)

 Off-Base Resident Groundwater Inhalation of VOCs (indoor air)

 Ingestion

 Groundwater (Potable Use) Dermal Contact

 Inhalation of VOCs (while showering)

 On-Site Industrial Worker Surface/Subsurface Soil and Groundwater Inhalation of VOCs (indoor air)

 Ingestion

 Dermal Contact

 Surface and Subsurface Soil Inhalation of Fugitive Dust (ambient air)

 Inhalation of VOCs (ambient air)